 Introduction.
 With limited exceptions, employers and other covered entities ("employers" for purposes of this section) have no legal obligation to check the criminal history of an applicant or current employee, and, if they choose to do so, they must abide by the legal limitations described in this section.
 Employers and other covered entities ("employers" for purposes of this section) are explicitly prohibited under the Act and other state laws from inquiring into or considering certain enumerated criminal records and information in hiring, promotion, training, discipline, layoff, termination, and other employment decisions as outlined below.
-Unless an exception applies, the Act also prohibits employers from rescinding a conditional offer of employer can demonstrate that the conviction has a direct and adverse relationship with the particular position specific duties of the job for which the employer is hiring.
+Unless an exception applies, the Act also prohibits employers from rescinding a conditional offer of employment because of an applicant's conviction history unless and until, following an individualized assessment, the employer can demonstrate that the conviction has a direct and adverse relationship with the particular position specific duties of the job for which the employer is hiring.
 Further, employers are prohibited under the Act from using any conviction history in employment decisions if doing so would constitute disparate treatment of, or have an unjustified adverse impact on, individuals on a basis protected by the Act.

 Claims under the Fair Chance Act, codified at Government Code section 12952, are subject to the procedures set forth in Article 1 of Chapter 7 of the Act, including Government Code section 12965, and the Department's procedural regulations.
-An individual may file a complaint for investigation by the Department or may obtain an immediate right-to-sue notice.
+An individual may file a complaint for investigation by the Department or may obtain an immediate right to sue notice.

 (a) Prohibition of Consideration of Criminal History Prior to a Conditional Offer of Employment.
-Except in the circumstances addressed in paragraph (4)subdivisions (a)(1) (4) below, employers and other covered entities ("employers" for purposes of this section) are prohibited from inquiring into, considering, distributing, or disseminating information related to the criminal history of an applicant until after the employer has made a conditional offer of employment to the applicant.
+Except in the circumstances addressed in subsection (a)(4) paragraph (4) subdivisions (a)(1) (4) below, employers and other covered entities ("employers" for purposes of this section) are prohibited from inquiring into, considering, distributing, or disseminating information related to the criminal history of an applicant until after the employer has made a conditional offer of employment to the applicant.
 Employers are prohibited from inquiring about criminal history on employment applications or from seeking such information through other means, such as a background check or internet searches directed at discovering criminal history, until after a conditional employment offer has been made to the applicant.
-Employers who violate the prohibition on inquiring into criminal history information prior to making a conditional offer of employment may not, after extending a conditional offer of employment decisions, including denial of the position conditionally offered.
-The prohibition against inquiring about or using any criminal history before a conditional offer of employment has been made does not apply in the following circumstances (though use of such criminal history, either during the application process or during employment, is still subject to the requirements in subdivisions (c) and (e) (i) of this regulation):
+Employers who violate the prohibition on inquiring into criminal history information prior to making a conditional offer of employment may not, after extending a conditional offer of employment, use an employee's pre-conditional offer failure to disclose criminal history information as a factor in subsequent employment decisions, including denial of the position conditionally offered.
+The prohibition against inquiring about or using any criminal history before a conditional offer of employment has been made does not apply in the following circumstances (though use of such criminal history, either during the application process or during employment, is still subject to the requirements in subdivisions (c) and (c) (i) of this regulation):